zextras/tech-doc/source/_includes/_adminpanel/letsencrypt.rst

 The certificate expires after **90 days**, and, according to `Let's Encrypt recommendations
 <https://letsencrypt.org/docs/integration-guide/#when-to-renew>`_
-should to be renewed **30 days** before expiration.
-You can do so manually running, as the ``zextras`` user the :command:`certbot renew` command from the CLI or, if you are confident, routinely from the crontab.
+should to be renewed **30 days** before expiration. you can check the certificate status and renew it from CLI, either manually or automatic, please refer to section :ref:`le-renew` for directions.

 Once done, run again the two deployment commands